 Cincinnati Chapter of 1860 Memoir of Samuel Foote by John Foote

-Schools of Cincinnati by John Foote - making the case for colonization
+Schools of Cincinnati by John Foote - making cogent case for edu & colonization

-1828 1-page excerpt from Inaugural Address by John Foote establishing the Cincinnati Academy of Fine Arts
+1828 1-page excerpt Inaugural Address by John Foote establishing the Cincinnati Academy of Fine Arts